The Beauty of Scotland

-With current restrictions on flying overseas, you may be thinking about planning a staycation for next year.
-The beaches here in Scotland are beautiful and unspoilt, the bars and restaurants are full of local fare and there are many parks, castles and local attractions that are steeped in an inspiring history.
-Whether you like walking, sightseeing, wildlife watching or simply relaxing against a backdrop of stunning scenery, these are some of the best holiday destinations Scotland has to offer.
+That’s why we have seen a sharp rise in those who have taken a Scottish staycation this summer.
+As many have discovered, the beaches here in Scotland are some of the most beautiful in the world – they are unspoilt and within easy access to bars and restaurants full of local fare.
+There are a range of parks, castles and local attractions to give the whole family a holiday to enjoy.
+So, whether you like walking, sightseeing, wildlife watching or simply relaxing against a backdrop of stunning scenery, these are some of the best holiday destinations Scotland has to offer.
 There are many more but these should give you a flavour of the wonderful country we live in.

 This is a beautiful island and home to no less than eight whisky distilleries!
 The island is vast and open and offers exceptional beaches, wildlife and hospitality.
 There are plenty of B&Bs, holiday homes and guest houses to choose from with the Port Charlotte Hotel or the Old Excise House.

 The Moray Coast has an incredible array of marine life and you can take a horuse ride at Machrie Bay.
 Portnahaven is a must and An Tigh Seinne serves hot pub food and you can even watch the seals in the harbour.

 Arisaig and the Road to the Isles